Twan-M/SmartMedi/Notification Matrix/README.md

   leds[52] = CRGB::Red;
 }
 ```
 > **Common Issue:** If the LEDs don't blink, verify that the LED array is correctly initialized and the display function is called at the right moment.
 Also check if the right pins are connected as described in step 1
+> **Checkpoint:** Confirm the LED matrix displays the exclamation mark or any other symbol when a reminder is triggered.

 ## Step 4: Website interface for adding the reminders